Legal IT & Security

 We prioritize controls by operational risk and deadline impact, then implement changes in phases that preserve legal delivery continuity.

-Do we need to replace our stack to improve posture?
+Do we need to replace our stack to improve security?

 Not typically.
 We usually start with access, endpoint, and response workflow improvements around your current environment.